Homological mirror symmetry for the quartic surface: Computations in Fukaya categories

 where $W$ is some one-dimensional $\Gamma^*$-representation.
 After shifting $D_{c'}$ and tensoring it with $W^*$, one may assume that $l = 0$ and $W$ is trivial.
 Then the cone $S_d = \{D_{c'} \rightarrow D_{c''}\}$ over a nontrivial degree zero morphism is again an object of the equivariant derived category.
-The equivariant version of Theorem \ref{th:induction} says that the full $A_\infty$-subcategory of $Tw_{\Gamma^*}\Fuk^\rightarrow$ with objects $S_{d_1},\dots,S_{d_m}$ is $\Gamma^*$-equivariantly quasi-isomorphic to the full subcategory of $\Fuk(M)$ with objects $\Sigma_{d_1},\dots,\Sigma_{d_m}$, where we assume that gradings and lifts to $M_\Gamma$ have been chosen in some appropriate way for these matching cycles.
-For the proof, which is not particularly difficult, there are two essentially equivalent viewpoints: one either goes through the relevant material in \cite{seidel04}, making sure that everything can be made compatible with the $\Gamma^*$-actions; or one works directly with the covering $M_\Gamma$ and its holomorphic function $M_\Gamma \rightarrow M \rightarrow \C$.
+The equivariant version of Theorem \ref{th:induction} says that the full $A_\infty$-subcategory of $\mathit{Tw}_{\Gamma^*}\Fuk^\rightarrow$ with objects $S_{d_1},\dots,S_{d_m}$ is $\Gamma^*$-equivariantly quasi-isomorphic to the full subcategory of $\Fuk(M)$ with objects $\Sigma_{d_1},\dots,\Sigma_{d_m}$, where we assume that gradings and lifts to $M_\Gamma$ have been chosen in some appropriate way for these matching cycles.
+For the proof, which is not particularly difficult, there are two essentially equivalent viewpoints: one either goes through the relevant material in \cite{seidel04}, making sure that everything can be made compatible with the $\Gamma^*$-actions; or one works directly with the associated $\Gamma$-covering of $M$ and pulls back the holomorphic function to it.